-These Turkey Burgers are some of the juiciest and tastiest I’ve ever had.
-Rotel gives it a little kick and the spices add a nice flavor.
+These Turkey Burgers are some of the juiciest and tastiest I've ever had.
+Rotel gives it a little kick and the spices intensify the flavor.

 Yield:6 Large Turkey Burgers 1x